-WHU offers the opportunity to gain expert, leading knowledge through three highly-ranked MSc programs – the Master in Management (MiM) to develop existing know-how for a comprehensive and intercultural business skillset, the Master in Finance (MiF) to succeed in the financial world, and the Master in Entrepreneurship (MiE) to bring your entrepreneurial ideas to life, and finally the Master in International Business, a management degree for those without a background in business.
+WHU offers the opportunity to gain expert, leading knowledge through four MSc programs – the Master in Management to develop existing know-how for a comprehensive and intercultural business skillset, the Master in Finance to succeed in the financial world, the Master in Entrepreneurship to bring your entrepreneurial ideas to life, and finally the Master in International Business, a management degree for those without a background in business.
 There is also the Part-Time Master in Management (Master of Arts), for those who wish to work while they study.

-WHU also offers two MBA Programs – the Part-Time MBA and the Full-Time MBA, and the Global Online MBA.
+WHU also offers three MBA Programs – the Part-Time MBA, the Full-Time MBA, and the Global Online MBA.
 The different formats provide you with the option to return to full-time study or to balance your learning alongside work.
-Both MBA programs are developed for young, experienced professionals looking for new knowledge to advance their career.
+The MBA programs are developed for young to more experienced professionals looking for new management knowledge to advance their career.

 The MSc and MBA programs are tailored to deliver the latest research, real-world business knowledge, and an international perspective.
-If you’re interested in general business management, you now have two options – the MiM or the MBA.
+If you’re interested in general business management, you now have two options – a Master in Management or an MBA.
 Both cater for students interested in general business management and at WHU, both programs are highly ranked with the opportunity to gain plenty of practical and international experience.
 So, how are they different?

 The MBA on the other hand, is for young professionals with more experience.
 These students have been in the workplace slightly longer with at least two years of experience and typically come from a variety of academic and professional backgrounds.
 If you’re looking to secure a management position or to change your career, an MBA provides you with the expertise to take your career to the next level.

 The difference in professional experience as pre-requisites for both courses naturally means the age group of each class differs too.
-The average age in WHU’s current MiM class is 23, while in the MBA cohort it is 29.
+The average age in WHU’s current Master in Management class is 23, while in the MBA cohort it is 30.

-Graduating from either a MiM or an MBA program stands you in good stead for a successful and fulfilling career.
-Having expanded your business knowledge both practically and theoretically over the course of a Master's degree, the MiM opens the door to opportunities with the possibility of a more advanced position within management, or provides the foundation for further study in business research.
+Graduating from either a Master in Management or an MBA program stands you in good stead for a successful and fulfilling career.
+Having expanded your business knowledge both practically and theoretically over the course of a Master's degree, the Master in Management opens the door to opportunities with the possibility of a more advanced position within management, or provides the foundation for further study in business research.